kabirpathak/kabirpathak.github.io/README.md

 - `bundle install`
 - `bundle exec jekyll serve`

 Also, looks like jekyll serve runs in watch mode.
-So, i *can* run a server while simultaneously making code changes.
+So, I **can** run a server while simultaneously making code changes.

 ---